 When you use your AMEX Membership Rewards points towards air travel, you’ll get 1 cent per point towards your ticket.
-And folks with the Enhanced Business Platinum Card from American Express OPEN can effectively get 2 cents per point using the Pay With Points perk to get 50% of points back.
+And folks with the Business Platinum Card from American Express OPEN can effectively get 2 cents per point using the Pay With Points perk to get 50% of points back.

 This can come in handy if you’re looking to avoid award flight blackout dates.